Arts Education Program Policies

 • Other situations to be determined on a case-by-case basis in consultation among staff members and the managing director of the BIAAE.

-Our class and ensemble programs provide small group supervision and instruction with low teacher-to-student ratios, but we do not provide one-on-one support for individual students.
-Students who require such support may be accepted to our programs and may be able to participate, but they must be accompanied by a personal caregiver or assistant provided by the student's family.
+Our class and ensemble programs provide small group supervision and instruction with low teacher-to-participant ratios, but we do not provide one-on-one support for individual participants.
+Participants who require such support may be accepted to our programs and may be able to participate, but they must be accompanied by a personal caregiver or assistant provided by the participant's family.

 Application Procedure

-Every student must submit an online application for the program in which they wish to participate.
-Program applications can be found on each program's webpage; click on the red Apply button at the bottom of the page to access the application.
+Every participant must submit an online application for the program in which they wish to participate.
+Program applications can be found on each program's web page; click on the red Apply button at the bottom of the page to access the application.

 Applications are reviewed by our staff, and families are contacted for follow-up interviews.
-Once a student has been accepted to a program, the student need not reapply to continue in that same program.
-However, if a student in one program wishes to participate in a different program, the student must submit an application to the new program.
+Once a participant has been accepted to a program, the participant need not reapply to continue in that same program.
+However, if a participant in one program wishes to participate in a different program, the participant must submit an application to the new program.

 Registration